Yinfei/rpg_tools/README.md

 `RpgTools.roll_dice(arg)` <i>(`arg` is case insensitive)</i>.

-* It can be a stardard dice like `"1dX"` for a X sided dice, it also accepts miltiple chained modifiers like "+X", "-X" or "/X", to alter the roll result.
+* It can be a stardard dice like `"1dX"` for a X sided dice, it also accepts multiple chained modifiers like "+X", "-X" or "/X", to alter the roll result.

   `RpgTools.roll_dice("4d6+2")` will create 4 6-sided dices , roll them and add 2 to the
   sum of the roll result.